anshul1204/anshul1204-langgraph-mat496/README.md

 Video 1: Parallelization

 What I Learned: I learned how to run parts of a graph in parallel so different nodes do work at the same time and the results get combined later.
-I also learned how a fan-out (send many tasks) and fan-in (reduce results) pattern that makes big tasks faster.
+I got famalier with fan-out (send many tasks) and fan-in (reduce results) patterns that makes big tasks faster.
 I saw how state updates from multiple nodes can be collected and then reduced in a controlled order.
 It also explained how to use a custom reducer to merge or sort the parallel outputs.

 Changes in Code: I added a fan-out section using Send so the same task could be sent to multiple nodes in parallel, and then added a reducer that collects all their outputs and combines them using a sorting_reducer.
 I also created the actual parallel nodes and connected them properly to the fan-out point so everything runs together.
 To make sure the updates come back in the right order, I added logic for how the reducer receives and processes the list of results.
 I even enabled the streaming view so I could watch each node finish and see the reducer put everything together in real time.